Can I Appeal My Malpractice Lawsuit?

 The laws in Michigan protect each party in both situations, but the parties need to be aware of how the courts view the evidence in these cases.
 It is essential to make sure that witnesses for either side are qualified and prepared.

 Status of Expert Witnesses

-Recently in Michigan, the Court of Appeals ruled that it is important and relevant to determine the status of the witnesses if they are testifying in a medical malpractice suit.
-As a word of caution to attorneys, the court made it very clear that the status of an expert witness must have a degree of superiority over the witness being disputed.
+Recently in Michigan, the Court of Appeals ruled that it is important and relevant to determine the status of the witnesses if they are testifying when filing a medical malpractice lawsuit.
+As a word of caution to personal injury attorneys, the court made it very clear that the status of an expert witness must have a degree of superiority over the witness being disputed.

 In a recent case in 2018, the plaintiff was alleging that the defendant was negligent when making her appeal for an overturning of the original court decision, which was against the plaintiff and supported defendants.
 The complaint was against a doctor and a registered nurse.
 The plaintiff accused the doctor and nurse of making errors in the delivery of her child with the result causing injuries to her baby.
 The mother used a nurse practitioner as an expert witness because the nurse practitioner maintained higher credentials than the registered nurse and in the opinion of the nurse practitioner, the doctor and the registered nurse were at fault.

 The three judges in charge of the case did not even hear the arguments because they determined that the “expert witness “for the plaintiff was not qualified.
 In reality, and looking at the basic facts of the argument, a nurse practitioner has more credentials and therefore deserves a higher status than a registered nurse.
 However, in this case, the judges felt that because the nurse practitioner had spent about 15 years teaching and not practicing nursing directly with doctors, she was not qualified to give an opinion on the actions and decisions of the registered nurse who was involved with the delivery.
 The medical care doctor was not mentioned in the appeals case because of his status as a doctor.